TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/README.md

 All code developed by Jacob Ophoven with help of Coach Andy and members of the FTC community.
 Early Discord Supporters: alexreman45
+Thanks to Pedro Path developers, especially Havish from 12808 RevAmped Robotics, for supporting my project and wanting to implementing.
+We are project lead on decel on pedro path as well as beta testers.

 Smoother Transitions: Ensuring less jerky motions for precision-intensive tasks.
 Faster Execution: Reducing time spent in path planning and execution.